Port Darwin: Privatisation

 Following the 2012 election of the Country Liberal party, the Territory sought to raise funds for unspecified purposes through the sale of public assets, including the Territory Insurance Office and Darwin Port.
 In order to accomplish the latter, the Territory made a request for expressions of interest in late 2014 and early 2015, resulting in thirty-three companies signalling their interest.

 In October 2015, the Chinese-owned Landbridge Group won the bid for a lease of Port Darwin.
 The then Country Liberal-controlled Northern Territory Government under then Chief Minister Adam Giles granted the company a 99-year lease for $506 million.
 The contract price was more than 25 times the profit the port had earned over the preceding two years, and Landbridge also promised to invest $200 million over a 25-year period.
 Shandong Landbridge Group is a privately held company with headquarters in the city of Rizhao, Shandong Province, China, which is owned by Ye Cheng, a billionaire with close ties to the Chinese Communist Party.

 The details of the unsuccessful bids were not disclosed, with the government citing commercial-in-confidence reasons, but sources conflicted over the nature of these bids.
 Some sources stated that the bid from the Landbridge Group was the highest by a significant margin, while others stated that two bids, one from a European company and another from an Australian company, were comparable.
 It was hoped that Landbridge's bid would result in new trade routes opening up for the Territory's cattle, mining, and gas industries.

+In 2025, former Chief Minister Adam Giles defended his government’s 2015 decision to lease, and said if he had the chance, he would do it again.
+Giles also opposed any moves for the Australian government to take back the port.